ILFSL holds 27th Annual General Meeting - Business - observerbd.com

 |

-The 27th Annual General Meeting of the International Leasing and Financial Services Ltd (ILFSL) was held at the head office of ILFSL on Monday.
+The 27th Annual General Meeting of the International Leasing and Financial Services Limited (ILFSL) was virtually held on Monday at head office of ILFSL.

 The organization has already resumed loan sanctioning and disbursement activating as a part of regular activities after a long gap.